hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/5-File-System/3-Configure systems to mount file systems at or during boot.md

 next 0        -->     backup (0=disable/1=enable)

-next 0        -->     what happens if the file system get corrupted (0=never scan for errors)
+next 0        -->     what happens if the file system get corrupted (0=never scan for errors/2=check it at the boot)